-During 2020 and 2021 IPSAC meetings, ISO-NE presented updates to several regional planning processes and activities in New England, including the ability for stakeholder input through ISO's Planning Advisory Committee.
+During 2022 and 2023 IPSAC meetings, ISO-NE presented updates to several regional planning processes and activities in New England, including the ability for stakeholder input through ISO's Planning Advisory Committee.
 IPSAC discussions included the continuous nature of ISO-NE's regional planning process; how ISO-NE identifies reliability, market efficiency, and public policy transmission needs; and how ISO-NE identifies transmission upgrades satisfying these needs.
-ISO-NE presented a summary of the 2021 Regional System Plan (RSP21) and the status of several studies and projects with potential interregional impacts.38
+ISO-NE presented the status of several studies and projects with potential interregional impacts documented in the 2023 Regional System Plan (RSP23).
+38

-RSP21 summarizes the needs of the New England system from 2021 through 2030 and how these needs can be addressed.
+RSP23 summarizes the needs of the New England system from 2023 through 2032 and how these needs can be addressed.
 The report addresses planning study proposals, scopes of work, assumptions, draft and final study results, and other materials discussed with ISO-NE's Planning Advisory Committee.
 The document covers the following topics: